FABallemand/Pac-Man/README.md

 This project can be built using CMake.

-First set up the *build* folder:
+First, set up the *build* folder:
 ```bash
 mkdir build
 cd build
 cmake -S ../ -B ./
 cmake --build ./
 ```
-The use one of the following command to build the project:
+Then use one of the following command to build the project:
 ```bash
 cmake --build ./
 ```
 ```bash
 cmake --build ./ -j4 # Use 4 CPU cores
 ```
-Simply launch the executable and enjoy!
+Simply launch the program and enjoy!
 ```bash
 ./pacman
 ```